Plan Your Visit

 When visiting San Antonio Missions National Historical Park, plan to spend at least a couple of hours - four hours if you have the time.
 Free guided tours, movies, and demonstrations are scheduled throughout the week.

 Besides the four historic missions and their churches, check out the grist mill at Mission San José, and the 270-year old Espada acequia (irrigation system) with its dam and aqueduct.
+The San Juan Demonstration Farm has recently come on-line, with programming periodically scheduled during the year.

 The Spanish missions were established on the frontier and there are still portions of native habitat excellent for birding.
 A section of the original river can be viewed from the nature trail at Mission San Juan.